modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeployScripts2.md

 Add a PeoplePicker for each of the following RowKeys:

 - ParitionKey = [TenantId]
-- RowKey = This is a unique string to identifiy the People Picker.
+- RowKey = This is a unique string to identify the People Picker.
   - members
   - owners
   - guests
-- NativeMinCount (Int32) = The minium count of people.
+- NativeMinCount (Int32) = The minimum count of people.
 If this number is not met, the field will invalidate the form and advise of the minimum count (red)

 > For the 'owners' field, the minimum value of NativeMinCount is 1.
 For the other PeoplePicker fields, 'members' and 'guests', the minimum value of NativeMinCount is 0.